ceklund75/portfolio/README.md

 - **Design system**
   - Centralized Tailwind class patterns in `lib/styles.ts` for layout, typography, and cards
   - Palette built around neutral `slate` tones with a single primary accent for both themes
-  - High‑level content configuration in `content/` (for example `content/site.ts` and `content/pages/home.ts`) to keep copy and code separate
+  - High-level content configuration in `content/` (for example `content/site.ts` and `content/pages/home.ts`) to keep copy and code separate

 ## Running the project